jdandrews/jdbc-demos/app/README.md

 1. opening an SSH tunnel and working through it, and
 2. connecting to an Oracle database which has a name (not a SID).

 Tunneling is not directly related to JDBC, but is a common requirement in real environments.
+(If you're not familiar with SSH tunnels, refer to [https://iximiuz.com/en/posts/ssh-tunnels/](https://iximiuz.com/en/posts/ssh-tunnels/), which is the best explanation I've seen in a while.)
 The usual architecture is that you first open an SSH session to a bastion host, then you can open a regular TCP connection to the database host, which is available on the bastion host's secondary network, but not the network your client is located on (see figure).

 ... put a figure here ...